-A highlight of the exhibition is Spring frost 1919, arguably Elioth Gruner’s crowning achievement.
+A highlight of the exhibition is Spring Frost 1919, arguably Elioth Gruner’s crowning achievement.
 Painted at Innes Farm in Emu Plains, the painting was awarded the Wynne Prize in 1919 and is one of the most celebrated and recognised works in the Gallery’s collection.
-Gruner’s Spring frost will be displayed within close proximity to where it was painted when Fieldwork travels to Penrith Regional Gallery for the first time in March 2021.
+Gruner’s Spring Frost is being displayed within close proximity to where it was originally painted in Emu Plains.

 - Key Info:

 - Dates & Times

 Penrith Regional Gallery, Home of The Lewers Bequest is a registered COVID Safe venue and we are now operating under strict new guidelines.
 Your health and safety is our priority.